 I, honestly, cannot think of a better way to tour this absolutely gorgeous country.
 I fully recommend this train ride to anyone/everyone.
 I’d just say, don’t go tired, be prepared to just gaze out the window and enjoy the ride.

-We arrived in Bergen around 3 or 4pm, checked into our hotel who armed us with a map and some insider information regarding what to do/see in Bergen/Bryggen.
+We arrived in Bergen around 3 or 4pm, checked into our hotel which armed us with a map and some insider information regarding what to do/see in Bergen/Bryggen.
 We decided we’d first make our way over to Bryggen to book a fjord tour for the next day (Bergen to Mostraumen, which could only be booked through the Bergen tourist office) and sight-see explore before dinner.

 Bryggen (or the wharf in Norwegian) is a series of buildings lining the fjord in Bergen and has been on the UNESCO list for World Cultural Heritage sites since 1979.
 It is delightfully quaint and cute in a way we didn’t experience in other Scandinavian cities.
 Even their manhole covers are quaint/cute (see above).
 The city was very hilly, with little boxes on hillsides, fountains, greenery throughout, and pretty architecture.
 In many ways, Bergen reminded me more of mainland Europe than what we’d seen throughout Scandinavia.
 It was a nice break at the end of the trip, as the city had a completely different vibe.